My Change of Heart and Mind On Same-sex Attraction and Marriage, Rev. Al Mulder

 Reformed and Always Reforming.
 The Christian life is a life of learning and growing; in prayer, in faith, in fruitfulness, and in better understanding what the Bible says and the context in which it says it.
 Peter challenges us to grow in our faith and knowledge in Christ (2 Peter 3:18), and this has been my consistent Christian experience—in my education and active ministry as well as in my retirement years.
 I pray that God will continue to reform us all in our posture toward same sex attraction and marriage.

-Reflection 4.
-Sexual Prohibitions in Scripture.
-Biblical prohibitions of same sex behavior refer primarily if not exclusively to prostitution, promiscuity, and other exploitive sexual abuses, often involving minors.
+Sexual Prohibitions in Scripture. .The Bible’s prohibition of same sex behavior refers primarily if not exclusively to prostitution, promiscuity, and other exploitive sexual abuses such as men molesting boys.
 Of course, the Bible condemns such sexual behavior.
-However, the Bible gives no indication of condemning either same sex attraction as an orientation or same-sex attracted persons in committed, life-long relationships.
+At the same time, the Bible gives no indication of condemning or even recognizing same sex attraction as an orientation, or of having any awareness of mutually committed and exclusive same sex relationships.

 An Introductory Letter